radosavb/Flask-Football-App/README.md

 # Flask-Football-App
-Back-end for football-vue app written in Python (Flask framework).
+Backend for football-vue app written in Python (Flask framework).
 SqlAlchemy used for creating and modeling database.
 Hosted on Heroku.